renaissance-benchmarks/renaissance/README.md

 ##### jdk-concurrent

-- `fj-k-means` - Runs the k-means algorithm using the fork/join framework. (default repetitions: 30)
+- `fj-kmeans` - Runs the k-means algorithm using the fork/join framework. (default repetitions: 30)

 - `future-genetic` - Runs a genetic algorithm using the Jenetics library and futures. (default repetitions: 50)